Experts quit police probe in blow to Hong Kong government

 In a statement announcing their decision to quit, the experts from Britain, Canada, Australia and New Zealand said the watchdog suffers from “a crucial shortfall” in its “powers, capacity and independent investigative capability.”

-Policing of the protests has led to a breakdown in public trust in the once highly respected 30,000-strong police force.
+Policing of the protests has led to a breakdown in public trust in the once highly respected 30,000-strong force.

-Since the protests started in June, officers have fired 26,000 tear-gas and rubber-baton rounds at demonstrators, arrested more than 6,000 people and faced broad condemnation for perceived abuses.
+Since the protest movement started in June, officers have fired 26,000 tear-gas and rubber-baton rounds at demonstrators, arrested more than 6,000 people and faced broad condemnation for perceived abuses.

+An independent investigation of police conduct is among the movement’s key demands, resisted by Hong Kong leader Carrie Lam.
+Lam travels to Beijing this weekend for regularly scheduled meetings with Communist Party leaders.

+Pro-democracy legislator Tanya Chan described the experts’ decision to step aside from their advisory role for the Independent Police Complaints Council as a no-confidence vote in the watchdog agency’s forthcoming report on the protests and policing.

 Sign up for Daily Newsletters